bucsspring2024/final-project-gggg/README.md

 ## Project Description

 Classic Pong Game.
 2 players that can move their paddles up and down with either W and S key, or UP and DOWN arrow keys.
 Goals are scored if the ball collides with a players respective side.
 The ball can bounce off the top and bottom walls and paddles through collision handling in pygame.
 There is a popup start menu screen that prompts the user to hit space bar to begin the game.
 After any player scores 1 goal, a game over screen is shown and the game window closes.
+The Final Score displayed at the end is taken from a json file that is both opened and read within the controller.
 ***

 ## GUI Design